Studying the genetics and evolution of dogs' friendliness

 Becoming dominant over a wolf starts early, if a pup needs to be taken away from its mother for health or research purposes, Meg steps in.

-When we were there with her in May, she was taking one-month-old Philo everywhere, even the morning coffee run.
+When we were there with her last year, she was taking one month old Philo everywhere.
+Even the morning coffee run.

 Meg Callahan: Sometimes if he gets really mouthy.
 Ouch.
 Like that.
 Enough.
 (Growl) Good boy.